Archival Noise

 -ABOUT-

-Archival Noise is a micro-histories project.
-It takes its cue from the Haitian anthropologist Michel-Rolph Trouillot’s Silencing the Past (1995) to push back against the silences permeating state, institutional, and corporate archives.
+Archival Noise takes its cue from the Haitian anthropologist Michel-Rolph Trouillot’s Silencing the Past (1995) to push back against the silences permeating state, institutional, and corporate archives.

 Archival Noise is run by Henna Khanom, a freelance historian of trans-Atlantic slavery, the U.S. South, and family history.